yanpenganalyst/InstacartAnalysis/README.md

 ### InstacartAnalysis
-This is a student project where I identified customer buying behavior for the online grocery store Instacart.
+This is a student project where I identified customer buying behavior for the online grocery store Instacart using Python for data analysis and visualization.
 ### Project overview
 Instacart seeks insights into customer variety and purchasing behaviors for targeted marketing.
 The analysis aims to guide a strategy that ensures precise targeting of customer profiles with suitable products.
 ### Key objectives